 Finding Out for Sure

 There’s no single test for ADHD.
-Your child’s pediatrician will want to know her symptoms and when they started.
-He may also want to do some tests to rule out other health problems that could change the way your child acts.
-He might also want to send your child to a children’s mental health specialist, like a child psychologist or psychiatrist, for a more detailed checkup.
+Your child’s pediatrician will want to know their symptoms and when they started.
+They may also want to do some tests to rule out other health problems that could change the way your child acts.
+They might also want to send your child to a children’s mental health specialist, like a child psychologist or psychiatrist, for a more detailed checkup.
 These doctors may ask to speak to other adults in your child’s life, like coaches or teachers.
-Only then -- if your child meets the criteria for ADHD -- will she be officially diagnosed.
+Only then -- if your child meets the criteria for ADHD -- will they be officially diagnosed.